linuxmint17/confs/README.txt

-Here are some personal configure file;
+Here are some useful configure files about vim git linux bash etc .
+It's simple and easy to use : just copy ${them} to the .${them} .
+And you should carefully backup the old confs before copying .